Why Reliability is a Practice

 Reliability goes Beyond Testing for Release¶

 You could, and should, test your systems before release, building your own trust and confidence that what’s being changed will work well according to your own measurements of success.
-In fact the adoption of Agile and DevOps practices, especially Continuous Delivery, only increases the emphasis on high quality testing of a set of changes is continually prepared and released to its users.
+In fact the adoption of Agile and DevOps practices, especially Continuous Delivery, only increases the emphasis on high quality testing of any set of changes when a system is continually prepared and released to its users.

 Is my system Reliable?¶